Clarifying Shampoo For Color Removal

 Vitamin C Tablets To Remove Hair Dye

-Vitamin C tablets have gained popularity as a gentle and natural alternative for lightening hair dye.
+Vitamin C tablets have gained popularity as a gentle and natural alternative to lightening hair dye.
 The active ingredient in these tablets, ascorbic acid, can effectively break down hair color molecules, which aids in fading the dye.

 To utilize this method, start by crushing several vitamin C tablets into a fine powder.
 Mix this powder with a small amount of your regular shampoo to create a thick paste.